helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor1-mod-list.md

 ### Mod Tools

-* [UniWS](http://www.wsgf.org/article/star-wars-knights-old-republic) — The widescreen patch for KotOR.
+* [UniWS](http://www.wsgf.org/article/star-wars-knights-old-republic) — The widescreen patch for {% cite "KotOR" %}.
 [Here is a YouTube video tutorial](https://www.youtube.com/watch?v=9SKMzwKE34E) on how to use it.
 * [Quicker TSLPatching](https://www.nexusmods.com/kotor/mods/1214) by xypherh — Makes it easier to install mods that use the TSLPatcher.
-* [KOTORModSync](https://deadlystream.com/files/file/2317-kotormodsync/) by th3w1zard1 — A multi-mod installer for the KotOR games.
+* [KOTORModSync](https://deadlystream.com/files/file/2317-kotormodsync/) by th3w1zard1 — A multi-mod installer for the {% cite "KotOR" %} games.

 ---